giovaz94/isee-project-2023-2024/docs/report.md

     end
 ```

-- When a `Blob` reaches a piece of food in the environment and successfully collects it, it will check whether any other
+- When a blob reaches a piece of food in the environment and successfully collects it, it will check whether any other
   Blob has collected the same food.
-    - If another `Blob` is present, the first `Blob` will send a message to the other one containing:
+    - If another blob is present, the first blob will send a message to the other one containing:
-        - its personality
+        - its personality;
-        - the total energy of the food
+        - the total energy of the food;
-        - the foodID
+        - the foodID.

-- The `Blob` that receives this message will then _split_ the food’s energy according to a contention rule.This rule
+- The blob that receives this message will then _split_ the food’s energy according to a contention rule.This rule
-  determines how the energy should be divided is based on both `Blob` personalities.
+  determines how the energy should be divided is based on both blob personalities.
-- The `Blob` will then proceed to assimilate its portion accordingly, eliminating the food from the environment
+- The blob will then proceed to assimilate its portion accordingly, eliminating the food from the environment
   and sending a message to the other one containing the energy that should assimilate from the contention
-- Finally, the `Blob that ha received the message will proceed to update its energy accordingly.
+- Finally, the blob that ha received the message will proceed to update its energy accordingly.

 ## Salient implementation details